sammyl4231/sep11-freedom-project/tool/learning-log.md

 * I will use the [platformer](https://kaboomjs.com/play?example=platformer) feature to make the game.
 Levels of different types of seasons and worlds.

+### 3/10/25 MAR10 Day

+* I tinkered with the platformer tutorial, and changed a few things, to determine how my freedom project code will run.
+I changed the duration of the apple's enlarge affect.

+* I will make sure I make my freedom project look different than the tutorial on Kaboom.
+I will make changes to the code so it won't look like I plagiarized.

+* I will make this project look like a deluxe version of the tutorial.
+I will make my own code to make it look newly made and more enjoyable when other people see and use my project.

 <!--
 * Links you used today (websites, videos, etc)
 * Things you tried, progress you made, etc